 Source: Plastic Oceans

 We would love to hear residents’ views and suggestions on reducing single use plastic in Buckingham.
-Please email firstname.lastname@example.org if you have any comments, suggestions or would like to be involved in the Plastic Free Buckingham campaign.
+Please email firstname.lastname@example.org if you have any comments, suggestions.